opendatacube/datacube-ows/docs/style_howto_components.rst

 Wow!
 That looks much better!

 But don't get too carried away!
-You'll probably find that these particular scale ranges look really dark and washed out in south eastern australia, or super bright and saturated in the central deserts.
+You'll probably find that these particular scale range values look really dark and washed out in south eastern australia, or super bright and saturated in the central deserts.
 The trick is usually to choose a few datasets from different land cover types across the whole area covered by the data, and come up with a compromise